20 Vibrant Spring Flowers That Welcome Warmer Weather

 Muscari (Muscari armeniacum), commonly known as grape hyacinth, is hardy in zones 4 through 8.
 These showy, royal blue April bloomers are easy to grow in average well-drained soil in full sun or partial shade.
 Keep them thriving with moist ground during the spring growing season.
 When you notice the foliage starting to die back, you can reduce watering as the plants go dormant during the summer.

-Pictures of Seasonal Spring Flowers
+Celebrate Spring Flowers